tushark-bootcamp/a14-fitnesstracker/README.md

   [![Generic badge](https://img.shields.io/badge/Fitness-Tracker-green.svg)](https://https://github.com/tushark-bootcamp/a14-fitnesstracker)

   ## Description
   Application to add new workouts and new exercises within the workout.
-This is a good working example to demonstrate
+This is a good working example to demonstrate a working example of Express project with MongoDB

   ## Table of contents